Simple Interest

 SI = RT%

-10% = Rs.
-1125
+10% = Rs.1125

-100% = (1125/10) * 100
+100% = (1125/10) × 100

 Ex.7 Ram lent Rs.
-9000 in two Parts to Danish and Deepak one at 5% p.a. and another at 8% p.a. respectively.
-After 2 years he gained a combined interest rate of 7% p.a.
-Find the money lent at 8% p.a.
+9000 in two parts at 5% and 8%.
+Combined interest rate is 7%.
+Find money lent at 8%.

 Sol.
 Method 1

-Let sum at 8% p.a is x
+Let sum at 8% = x

 6x = 36000

-x = Rs.
-6000
+x = Rs.6000

 Method 2